hgoldfish/gsion_script/README.md

 # gsion_script

-GsionScript is a programming language in fovar of Gsion style:
+GsionScript is a programming language in favor of Gsion style:

 * it is the most efficient programming language to write "Hello, world".
 Just an empty source file.
 * it use $ everywhere, as the great Gsion like it very much.